Utah Vehicle Sales Tax: How to Figure Out Your Car Sales Tax in Utah

 Another essential pointer to learn about is that when it comes to collecting sales tax, you can only get it from buyers coming from states where you have nexus.
 So what is sales tax nexus?
 It may sound like a galaxy far far away, or it sounds like a luxury car, but it's now from that.
 According to Avalara, sales tax nexus is defined as "the connection between a seller and a state where the transaction was made."
 So, for example, if you bought the car in a used car dealership in Utah, then Utah has the nexus and therefore pay your tax there.
 This is important to know, especially if you're buying a vehicle from out of state.

-Are There Any Vehicle Sales Tax Deduction?
+Are There Any Deductions for Utah Sales Tax on Cars?

 scroll up